pancongliang/openshift/installing/any-platform/online/readme.md

 ### Install Infrastructure and Generate Scripts

-* Run the pre-installation script to install and configure NFS, HTTPD, Named, HAProxy, OpenShift tools, and more, and generate the Ignition file along with installation scripts for each node:
+* On the bastion machine, run the pre-installation script to install and configure NFS, HTTPD, Named, HAProxy, OpenShift tools, and other required components.
+This script also generates the Ignition file and installation scripts for each node:

   ```
   bash 02-pre-inst.sh
   ```

-* Check whether the node installation script is generated:
+* On the bastion machine, check whether the node installation script has been generated:
   ```
   (cd "${INSTALL_DIR}" && ls -d bs m[0-9] w[0-9])